smoelius/ethereum_input_bus/README.md

 One should be able to build EIB by simply typing `make`.

-Alternatively, one can launch [Ganache](https://truffleframework.com/ganache) and type `make full`.
+Alternatively, one can type `make full`.
 In addition to building EIB, `make full` runs all post-build checks and all tests.
-Warning: On my laptop, `make full` currently takes about 11 minutes.
+Warning: On my laptop, `make full` currently takes about 12 minutes.

 ## Testing